A reduction theorem for the blockwise Navarro Alperin weight conjecture via H-triples: The reduction

 Now assume $K/Z$ is not a $p$-group, so $\bO_p(G) = 1$.
 Since $K/Z$ is characteristically simple, it is a direct product of isomorphic simple groups.
-Thus, $K/Z$ is either a direct product of isomorphic non-abelian simple groups satisfying the inductive GAW (resp.
-BGAW) condition, or a $p'$-group.
-We now recall the steps linking $\theta$ and $\delta$ from the proof of \cite[Theorem 8.2]{FFZ}.
+Thus, $K/Z$ is either a direct product of isomorphic non-abelian simple groups satisfying the inductive NAW (resp.
+BNAW) condition, or a $p'$-group.
+We now recall the steps linking $\psi$ and $\delta$ from the proof of \cite[Theorem 8.2]{FFZ}.

-Let $\eta \in \IBr(K)$ be an irreducible constituent of $\theta_K$, and let $\varphi \in \IBr(G_{\eta} \which \eta)$ be the Clifford correspondent of $\theta$.
+Let $\eta \in \IBr(K)$ be an irreducible constituent of $\psi_K$, and let $\varphi \in \IBr(G_{\eta} \which \eta)$ be the Clifford correspondent of $\psi$.

-By Theorem \ref{thm:ibGAW.con.}, there exists an $\hH \times A$-equivariant bijection $\Omega \colon \IBr(K) \to \W(K)/K$ satisfying Conjecture \ref{ConjA} (resp.
+By Theorem \ref{thm:ibGAW.con.}, there exists an $\hH \times A$-equivariant bijection $\Omega \colon \IBr(K) \to \W(K)/\sim_K$ satisfying Conjecture \ref{ConjA} (resp.
 Conjecture \ref{ConjB}).
-Let $\eta\in\IBr(K)$ and $(Q, \eta') \in \Delta(\eta)$.
+Let $\eta\in\IBr(K)$ and $(Q, \delta) \in \Omega(\eta)$.
 Then